symbiotejs/docsite/md/CSS-context-properties.md

   }

   onclick = () => {
-    // By default, Data-in-CSS property will be connected to external context, so you need to use "*" prefix to access it: this.$['*--my-configuration-property'] = 'Property is changed!';
+    // By default, CSS context property will be connected to external context, so you need to use "*" prefix to access it: this.$['*--my-configuration-property'] = 'Property is changed!';
   }